gibbonsc/bsif-eye-candy/thisisfine/README.md

 each with different patterns of flames in the background, to be used as three different frames of the animation.
-The `bitmap` utility saves files in an *.xbm* file format, which is a plaintext format designed to be to be included or directly copy-pasted as C or C++ source code files.
+The `bitmap` utility saves files in an *.xbm* file format, which is a plaintext format designed to be to be included or directly copy-pasted into C or C++ source code.
 If you look at one in a text editor, you'll see something like this:
 ```
 #define thisisfine_width 128